Coatbridge: Sports

+Coatbridge has a sumo club, Clan Sumo.

 Local government

 Coatbridge is represented by three tiers of elected government.
 North Lanarkshire Council, the unitary local authority for Coatbridge, is based at Motherwell, and is the executive, deliberative and legislative body responsible for local governance.
 The Scottish Parliament is responsible for devolved matters such as education, health and justice, while reserved matters are dealt with by the Parliament of the United Kingdom.

 Up until 1975, Coatbridge had its own Burgh Council based at Coatbridge Town Hall.
 Between 1975 and 1996, Coatbridge was part of Monklands District Council and Strathclyde Regional Council.
 During the campaign for the 1994 by-election in Monklands East of 1994, there were accusations of sectarianism and nepotism in favour of Coatbridge over neighbouring Airdrie by Monklands District Council (see Monklandsgate for more information).
 The fact that all seventeen Labour councillors were Roman Catholic led to Coatbridge being seen as a "Catholic town".
 Subsequent inquiries showed no evidence of sectarianism, but allegations of nepotism were shown to be true.

-Coatbridge is presently part of the burgh constituency of Coatbridge, Chryston and Bellshill, electing one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
+Coatbridge is presently part of the burgh constituency of Coatbridge, Chryston and Bellshill, electing one member of parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
 Before the constituency's creation in 2005, Coatbridge lay in the Coatbridge and Chryston constituency.
-Steven Bonnar of the Scottish National Party has been the MP since the 2019 general election.
+Frank McNally of the Labour Party has been MP since the 2024 General Election.
 For the purposes of the Scottish Parliament, Coatbridge forms part of the Coatbridge and Cryston constituency, which is represented by Fulton MacGregor of the Scottish National Party.
 Coatbridge is further represented by seven regional MSPs from the Central Scotland electoral region.
 A small part of the eastern fringes of the town forms part of the Airdrie and Shotts constituency which is represented by Alex Neil in the Scottish Parliament and Neil Gray in the Westminster Parliament, both of the SNP.

-Notable politicians from Coatbridge include: Baroness Liddell, a former Member of Parliament (MP) who was formerly both Secretary of State for Scotland and Britain's High Commissioner in Australia, and Lord Reid, also a former MP who was the former Secretary of State for Northern Ireland and Home Secretary.
-Lord Reid is a former Chairman of Celtic.
+Notable politicians from Coatbridge include: Baroness Liddell, a former member of parliament (MP) who was formerly both Secretary of State for Scotland and Britain's High Commissioner in Australia, and Lord Reid, also a former MP who was the former Secretary of State for Northern Ireland and Home Secretary.
+Lord Reid is a former chairman of Celtic.